"In 2018, I was at the precipice of a life journey to not only own my health, but to help inspire others to do the same.

 However, at this point in my life, my weight had become a problem.
 My doctor told me I was pre-diabetic and prescribed a regime of medicine to offset what a life time of poor choices had wrought.
 I followed my doctor's advice, only to find that the medicine only made me more tired and exhausted.

-As a husband a father of two girls, I decided enough was enough and began hitting the weights.
+As a husband and father of two girls, I decided enough was enough and began hitting the weights.
 It would not be long before I caught the bug and strength training and exercise became a passion.
 Around my 36th birthday, I was determined to no longer be just a Sasquatch, as my wife insisted.
 I would be a SWOLE-SQUATCH.
 As the phrase goes, the rest is history.

 A long time graphic designer, I soon mocked up the very first Swolesquatch logo on my computer and shared the image online.
 The response from others was great- and I had the look, I just needed the purpose.
 One of the challenges of being a bigger guy at the gym was finding shirts my size that were just as dynamic and creative as those "other guys."